- 1 What Is Aam Panna?

 Panna with jaggery is slightly different in taste but is on the good side only.
 Of course, the colour changes to dark brown with jaggery but so what?
 Think of it as sweet Jaljeera and enjoy it.

 To make it with jaggery, chop jaggery into small pieces. once the raw mangoes are boiled then add jaggery pieces in it and leave for some time.
 Due to the heat, jaggery will fully dissolve in it.
 And then, grind the mix, add spices and continue the process.

 There are many varieties of raw mangoes available but you can take any variety of raw mangoes for making Aam Panna.
 Just ensure that it is raw.
 Should not be soft or yellowish from inside.
-While choosing raw ,mangoes, hold it in your hand and go for hard and tight ones.
+While choosing raw mangoes, hold them in your hand and go for hard and tight ones.
 Even if slightly loose then drop it.

-If you wish to make Salty Aam Panna then refer my Raw Mango Jaljeera
+If you wish to make Salty Aam Panna then refer to my Raw Mango Jaljeera

 (I made using 1/2 kg raw mangoes and divided it equally in 2 pitchers, one with sugar and the other with stevia)